SANIYAMAYAR/Experiment3/README.md

 Aim

-In this tutorial, we will learn how to make an Android app that uses ImageView, Runnable, and Handler to automatically display images one at a time, like a slideshow.
+To create an Android app that displays images automatically one by one like a slideshow using ImageView, Handler, and Runnable.

-The vehicle driven by the 60-year-old “Hustley” singer — who was born Pauline Matthews — veered off the road and crashed into the front garden of a home in Water, Rossendale, at around 9:50 p.m. on Tuesday, Lancashire Police said in a statement to The Post.

-Algorithm
+ALGORITHM

-First, open Android Studio and create a new project with the Empty Activity template.
+Step 1: Open Android Studio and create a new project using Empty Activity.

-Step 2: Name your project (ours is Slideshow App) and select Java.
+Step 2: Name the project (e.g., Slideshow App) and select Java.

-Step 3: Allow Android Studio to build the project files.

-Navigate to the activity_main.xml file, which is in your res/layout folder.

-Step 5: Within the ConstraintLayout, add an ImageView.
+Step 3: Open activity_main.xml and add an ImageView inside ConstraintLayout.

-The sixth step is to use fitCenter and set width and height to match_parent.
+Step 4: Set width and height to match_parent and use fitCenter.

-Step 7: Add Images Add the images (image1, image2, image3, image4) in the res/drawable folder.
+Step 5: Add images (image1, image2, image3, image4) in the res/drawable folder.

-Open MainActivity.java
+Step 6: Open MainActivity.java and connect ImageView using findViewById().

-Step 9: Find the ImageView Next, use findViewById() to locate the ImageView.

-Step 10: Make an array of your images, plus a variable to store the number of the current image.
+Step 7: Create an array of images and a variable to track the current image.

-Step 11: Use Handler and Runnable to switch images automatically after a fixed interval (for example, 3 sec.)
+Step 8: Use Handler and Runnable to change images every few seconds.

-Within the Runnable, setImageResource() to display the next image.
+Step 9: Use setImageResource() to display images.

-When the last image has been reached, the index should be reset to the first image.
+Step 10: Reset index to 0 after the last image.

-Lastly, Step 14.

-Start the slideshow with handler.post().
+Step 11: Start slideshow using handler.post().

-Finally, in the onDestroy() method, stop the handler so it's not doing extra work in the background.

-Step 16: Run the application on an emulator or device.

-Step 15: Stop the handler in onDestroy() to avoid unnecessary background work.
+Step 12: Stop handler in onDestroy().

-Step 16: Run the application on an emulator or device.
+Step 13: Run the app on emulator or device.